Josia-Douniama/kubernetes-flask-mysql/README.md

 To verify the minikube version, use the command: minikube version

 To Start your cluster: from a terminal with administrator access (but not logged in as root), run: minikube start

+# Creation of a Secret to keep the password for the Database

+View the secret.yaml

+# Creation of the (Persistent Volume ) PV and the PVC ( Claim)

+View the persistent-volume.yml

+# Deploy the MySQL server